 Become a fan on Facebook, and you’ll find out when Healthy Fashions will be hosting their next educational event. www.facebook.com/HealthyFashions

 By Jill Waggoner

-What began with the spark of an idea to reach Wilson County on a Sunday morning has become a two-day, full family event with an international impact.
+What began with the spark of an idea on a Sunday morning has become a two-day, full family event with an international impact.

-Fairview Church will host its fourth annual Fairview Missions Market, an artisan craft and food event, to support local and international mission organizations & mission trips, as well as local businesses, Sept.
+Fairview Church hosted its fourth annual Fairview Missions Market, an artisan craft and food event, supporting local and international mission organizations & mission trips, as well as local businesses, Sept.
 21 and 22 in Lebanon, Tenn.